paiqo/Databricks-VSCode/README.md

 Alternatively it can also be downloaded the `.vsix` directly  from the VS Code marketplace: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode).

+Preview-Versions might also be available via github [Releases](https://github.com/paiqo/Databricks-VSCode/releases) from this repository.

 # Setup and Configuration (VSCode Connection Manager)
 The configuration happens directly via VS Code by simply [opening the settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)
 Then either search for "Databricks" or expand Extensions -> Databricks.